Living Here

 Overgrown premises

-- It can create a visual eyesore
+- Creating a visual eyesore

 Unsightly premises

-Gladstone Regional Council defines “Unsightly” as objects or materials that are brought on to, or allowed to accumulate on, an allotment causing its visual amenity to be seriously affected.
+Gladstone Regional Council defines 'unsightly' as objects or materials that are brought on to, or allowed to accumulate on, an allotment causing its visual amenity to be seriously affected.
 Unsightly objects may include:

-- Discarded or disused machinery
+- Discarded or disused machinery or machinery parts.

 Prevention